DemocracyEarth/paper/FAQ/FAQ-en.md

 Security tokens provide the investor with an investment vehicle more in line with traditional venture capital investing in for-profit entities.
 Therefore, security tokens are not appropriate for the Democracy Earth Foundation, a California 501(c)(3) non-profit organization.

-Because the utility of the vote token aligns with the Foundation’s charitable cause (of removing corruption from public elections), the sale and transactions of the *vote* token are expected to be tax-free*, resulting in a better economic operating environment relative to for-profit entities.   [*per the Foundation's tax advisors, Deloitte]
+Because the utility of the vote token aligns with the Foundation’s charitable cause (of removing corruption from public elections), the sale and transactions of the *vote* token are expected to be tax-free*, resulting in a better economic operating environment relative to for-profit entities. [*per the Foundation's tax advisors]

 <a name="question-15"></a>